icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Why do I snore so loudly?

-When you breathe, the airflow encounters resistance as it passes through the restricted space, leading to vibrations of the surrounding tissues.
+When you breathe, the air encounters resistance and causes vibrations in the tissues due to the restricted space.
 The more significant the obstruction, the louder the snoring tends to be.

 Why don’t I snore when I am awake?

-When you are awake, the muscles in your throat are more active and tense, which can help keep your airway open.
-As a result, the air flows more smoothly through your throat when you are awake, and you are less likely to snore.
+However, sleeping relaxes your muscles, which can narrow or block your airway As a result, the air flows more smoothly through your throat when you are awake, and you are less likely to snore.

 However, when you sleep, your muscles relax, which can cause your airway to narrow or become blocked.
 This results in snoring.